A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Introduction

 \section{Introduction}

-Prediction-based decision-making systems are typically implemented or overseen by the decision makers.
-They decide what the prediction-based decision-making systems are optimized for and what goals they pursue.
-However, the increasing use of prediction-based decision-making systems has shown that this can easily lead to disadvantages for marginalized groups (see, e.g., \cite{machine-bias, amazon-hiring, br-retorio, obermeyer2019dissecting, buolamwini2018gender, eubanks2018automating}).
-With no consideration given to fairness, these systems are very unlikely to coincidentally be fair.
-This reveals that there are at least two conflicting perspectives of what a decision-making process should look like: On the one hand, the decision-making process should pursue the decision maker's goal (e.g., to be as efficient or profitable as possible).
-On the other hand, the decision-making process should be fair towards the decision subjects, i.e., towards the individuals affected by the decisions.
-Often, these two goals are in conflict \cite{kearns2019ethical}.\footnote{Note that they are not always in conflict \cite{feder2021emergent}.
-Assuming that they are conflicting is in itself a normative assumption.
-The decision maker and the decision subjects could also pursue goals that are more similar.} Navigating this trade-off is not easy: It requires making the values of the decision maker and the decision subjects explicit --- to the point where they can be put into mathematical formulas.
-Addressing the perspective of decision subjects, the literature on algorithmic fairness has therefore come up with many different so-called "fairness metrics" \cite{narayanan2018translation, mitchell2021algorithmic}: Mathematical formulas that --- when they are not fulfilled --- may indicate unfairness in the given system.
-However, it remains an open question which philosophical theories of justice these fairness metrics align with.
-One might think that this is not an urgent issue: As long as the metrics seem like reasonable conditions for fairness, why should we not just evaluate them all, independently of whose philosophical theory of justice they correspond to?
-However, existing research shows that fulfilling three popular fairness metrics at the same time is mathematically impossible in practice \cite{kleinberg2016inherent, chouldechova2017fair, fairmlbook}.
-Thus one typically needs to choose one metric over the others — but how do we know which metric we should use to evaluate the fairness of a decision-making system?
-This depends heavily on the context of the application, so a deep understanding of the social context of the application is required.
+The increasing use of prediction-based decision-making systems has shown that this can easily lead to disadvantages for marginalized groups (see, e.g., \cite{machine-bias, amazon-hiring, br-retorio, obermeyer2019dissecting, buolamwini2018gender, eubanks2018automating}).
+These systems are very unlikely to achieve fairness because they are optimized for goals \textit{other than fairness}.
+Our framing hypothesis is that, besides pursing the decision maker's goal (e.g., to be as efficient or profitable as possible), a decision-making process should be fair towards the decision subjects, i.e., towards the individuals affected by the decisions.
+Often, these two goals conflict \cite{kearns2019ethical}.\footnote{Note that they are not always in conflict as \citet{feder2021emergent} point out.
+If the primary goal of a decision maker is to achieve fairness, then the first five value-laden questions of our framework are still relevant, but the sixth one is not of any interest.} Navigating this trade-off requires making the values of the decision maker and the decision subjects explicit --- to the point where they can be expressed as mathematical formulas.
+The perspective of fairness has been discussed in both computer science, coming up with many different so-called "fairness metrics" \cite{narayanan2018translation, mitchell2021algorithmic} and, for a much longer time, in philosophy.
+Philosophers have attempted to characterize ideally just institutions in terms of the set of moral principles they satisfy \cite{rawls1999theory} or to characterize those, and only those, inequalities that are ultimately morally important for justice \cite{sen2009idea}, thus providing a normative grounding to judgments about injustice reduction.
+So far, these two debates have mostly been developed apart from each other.
+However, the philosophical moral grounding problem is relevant for computer science since the criteria of fairness discussed within that discipline cannot be simultaneously fulfilled \cite{kleinberg2016inherent, chouldechova2017fair, fairmlbook}.